space-sh/space/doc/space-modules/how-space-modules-work.md

 #### 1. Space Module init stage

 ##### 1.1 Initialize the _script context_
-_Space_ will first unset all the _Space_ Variables to not inherit them from the shell environment.
+_Space_ will first unset all the _Space_ variables to not inherit them from the shell environment.
-After that, all variables defined with `-e` on the command line will be set to the _Space_ Context.
-These could include _Space_ Variables.
+After that, all variables defined with `-e` on the command line will be set to the _Space_ context.
+These could include _Space_ variables.

 ##### 1.2 Load _YAML_ files into namespaces
-All _YAML_ files and _Space_ Modules _YAML_ files that were stated on the command line (using `-f/-m` switches) will be preprocessed and loaded into their respective namespace.
+All _YAML_ files and _Space_ modules _YAML_ files that were stated on the command line (using `-f/-m` switches) will be preprocessed and loaded into their respective namespace.

 ##### 1.3 Fill up namespaces
 If less than three namespaces were loaded, _Space_ will look into the _YAML_ of the first namespace after the special node `/_namespaces/` and load files/modules defined there.